Admi126n/RepoStreak/README.md

 ## Widgets

-There are also available widgets in three sizes.
+There are also available widgets in three sizes and lock screen widget.

 |Small|Medium|Large|
 |:-------------:|:-------------:|:-------------:|